Policies for business owners

 - It decreases the likelihood that the company would be sold in order to buy out the deceased owner’s interest.

-A business owner usually funds the buy sell agreement by buying a life insurance policy for each owner.
+A business owner usually funds the buy sell agreement by purchasing a policy for each owner.
 The other owners of the business are typically the beneficiaries.
 It depends on how the agreement is constructed.
 Sometimes the business itself is made the beneficiary.

 Key Person Life Insurance